xGurnoor/misc_fetcher/README.md

 optional arguments:
   -h, --help   show this help message and exit
   -H, --human  shows data in human readable numbers
+  -u ..., --username ...
+                        The username to serach

 APIs for the win
 ```